 A personal note.
 When I accepted the Premio Flaiano in Pescara in 2007 I used my two minutes on Italian television to bring to the Italian public precisely the verses from Paradiso 19 on the Ethiopian who will be closer to God at the Judgment Day than many Christians.

-Appendix on Indians and Ethiopians in the Commedia,
+Table of References to Indians and Ethiopians in the Commedia

 Below is a table, organized by cantica, of the coordinated references to Indians and Ethiopians in the Commedia.
 I exclude the Commedia’s many references in astronomical periphrases to the river Ganges.
 In my view, Dante seems to use the river Ganges as a spatial marker, and the river Indus as an ethnic marker.